 Alternative Sweeteners

-Alternative sweeteners, or sugar replacements, lend all the sweetness to foods without all the calories and carbs.
+Alternative sweeteners, or sugar substitutes or replacements, lend sweetness to foods without all the calories and carbs.
 But they’re not all created equal in flavor or benefits.
 Most of them fall into three categories: natural sweeteners, sugar alcohols, and artificial sweeteners.
-We’ve broken them down here so you know the difference, but if you just want to know what sweeteners we recommend, skip this section and go straight to our recommendations.
+We’ve broken them down here so you’ll know the difference, but if you just want to know what sweeteners we recommend, skip this section and go straight to our recommendations.

 Natural Sweeteners